Considerations Before Buying a Second HomeMay 24, 2017

 Q. What about getting a mortgage on a second home?

 An experienced banker can be invaluable in helping to understand the costs of purchasing a second home and the loan options available to you.
 They can look at your current financial situation and the property you want to purchase, and advise you on what type of loan you may be eligible for.
 A banker can also help you get prequalified or preapproved for a loan before you start looking at properties, so you know what you can afford to buy.

 Q. Any final thoughts?

 Before searching for a second home, it is important to clearly define your goals for the home – whether it is a retirement destination, an investment property, or used for other purposes.
 Next, build your team of professionals, including a banker, tax advisor, and real estate agent who can help you navigate the process.
 Remember that purchasing a second home is a big decision that should be made carefully, and in the context of your total financial life.
 So be sure to include your financial advisor or planner.

-- Past performance is no guarantee of future results, and the opinions and other information in the commentary are as of September 6, 2016.
-This summary is intended to provide general information only and is reflective of the opinions of The Commerce Trust Company.
+- Past performance is no guarantee of future results, and the opinions and other information in the commentary are as of May 24, 2017.
+This summary is intended to provide general information only and is reflective of the opinions of Commerce Trust Company.

-- Commerce Trust does not provide tax advice or legal advice to customers.
-Consult a tax specialist regarding tax implications related to any product and specific financial situations.
+- Commerce does not provide tax advice or legal advice to customers.
+Consult a tax specialist regarding tax implications related to any product and specific financial situation.